nens/threedi-docs/source/e_2d_levees_tutorial.rst

 Run your model
 ++++++++++++++

-You have now build a 2D flow model for mountainous terrain from scratch!
-You can now run your model via the 3Di Live Site (:ref:`guide_to_portal`) or via the 3Di Modeller Interface (:ref:`simulate_api_qgis`).
-It will be available under the name you gave it.

 It is important to note that you have to open your breach in the 3Di Live Site.
 In the 3Di Live Site, breaches are depicted as a brown dot [1].
 You can open a breach by clicking on the breach and clicking on the settings button [2].
 Here you can open the breach.
 Also, you can set the time it takes for the breach location to be fully breached (Time [H]) and the initial breach width.